 Our weekly therapeutic support groups are the cornerstone of our therapeutic programme.
-We run two concurrent mixed-gender groups.
+We currently run three mixed gender groups.

-Work in the gardens at Mildmay and Culpeper is central to our work.
+Work in the gardens and is central to our work.
 Being in nature is in itself a healing activity; and working together to develop the community gardens provide members with a sense of purpose, ownership and achievement – while also providing a harvest we can all share.

 We run two intensive therapeutic retreats in the countryside per year.
 They are a chance to deepen the therapeutic process and people’s experience of community, away from the stresses of everyday life in London.
 We also organise regular day trips.

 Increasingly members are becoming involved in shaping the direction of the community at our community forums and exploring opportunities to speak out and effect wider change.

 Please get in touch to find out more.